Can You Use Shampoo as Body Wash?

 Conditioning Molecules

 The shampoo contains conditioning molecules that help to keep your hair soft and manageable.
-Body wash does not contain these same ingredients.
+The body wash does not contain these same ingredients.

-This may leave you feeling more slick and greasy after using shampoo as a body wash.
+This may leave you feeling slick and greasy after using shampoo as a body wash.

 Shampoos To Avoid As a Body Wash Replacement